DSharpPlus/DSharpPlus/docs/articles/commands/command_attributes.md

 # Custom Attributes

-There are some cases where you will need create your own Attribute to enhance your commands.
+There are some cases where you will need create your own attribute to enhance your commands.
 To do this, your new attribute will need to inherit from CheckBaseAttribute and then you can fill in the details.

 ```cs